Energy Saving Tips

 - Rearrange oven shelves before turning your oven on-and don't peek at food in the oven?
 Every time you open the oven door, 25 F to 50 F is lost.

-- Trash - Recycle your newspapers, plastic and glass containers, and paper products.
+Recycle your newspapers, plastic and glass containers, and paper products.

-- Clothes Washer - Wash only full loads of laundry.
+Wash only full loads of laundry.
 Wash clothes in cold water.
 Sort laundry and schedule washes so that a complete job can be done with a few cycles of the machine carrying its full capacity, rather than a greater number of cycles with light loads.

-- If you're looking to buy a new washing machine, consider using a front-loading or horizontal axis machine.
+If you're looking to buy a new washing machine, consider using a front-loading or horizontal axis machine.
 These new units use 30 percent less water and 50 percent less energy to make hot water and wash clothes than regular washing machines.

-- Ceiling Fan - In the winter: If your ceiling fan has a switch that allows you to reverse the motor, you can operate the fan at a low speed in the opposite direction.
+In the winter: If your ceiling fan has a switch that allows you to reverse the motor, you can operate the fan at a low speed in the opposite direction.
 This produces a gentle updraft, forcing warm air near the ceiling down into the living space.
 In the summer: Run the blades counter-clockwise (downward) to cool more efficiently.
 Turning up the thermostat by just two degrees and using your ceiling fan can lower AC costs by up to 4-6 percent over the course of the cooling season.
-Don't forget to turn the ceiling fan off when you leave the room.
+Don't forget to turn the ceiling fan off when you leave the room. - Fireplace

-- Windows - In warm weather, close your blinds and curtains during the hottest part of the day.
+In warm weather, close your blinds and curtains during the hottest part of the day.
 During cold weather, keep curtains open during the daylight hours to take advantage of the sun's warmth.

-- Computer and Monitor - Do not use a screen saver when your computer monitor is active.
-Instead, let it switch to sleep mode or turn the monitor off.
+Do not use a screen saver when your computer monitor is active.
+Instead, let it switch to sleep mode or turn the monitor off. - Printer, Fax, Copier

-- Printer, Fax, Copier - Save energy and space with a multi-function device that combines several capabilities- such as print, fax, copy, and scan.
+Save energy and space with a multi-function device that combines several capabilities- such as print, fax, copy, and scan.
 Enable power management features for additional savings.
-Turn off machines when not in use.
+Turn off machines when not in use. - Set office equipment to automatically switch to sleep mode.

-- Set office equipment to automatically switch to sleep mode.
-This will help equipment to save energy, to run cooler, and to last longer.
+This will help equipment to save energy, to run cooler, and to last longer. - Power Strip

-- Power Strip - Use a power strip as a central "turn off" point when you are finished using equipment.
+Use a power strip as a central "turn off" point when you are finished using equipment.
 This will help eliminate the standby power consumption used by office equipment even when it is turned off.

 Many of your once-a-year spring cleaning chores can save energy all year round.
 Some examples: